juanfgm93/EDA_Amazon/README.md

 </div>

 <p style="margin-top: 20px;">
 The histogram reveals that the majority of products are sold in the price range of approximately `10` to `4000`.
 However, there's a long tail on the right side, indicating that there are products sold at much higher prices.
-The Kernel Density Estimate (the smooth line) also shows the right-skewed nature of the distribution.
+The Kernel Density Estimate (the smooth line) also shows the right-skewed nature of the data distribution.
 </p>

 Then, we analyzed the presence of outliers regarding product prices.